harshb/harshb.github.io/_posts/2019-09-05-faiz-hum-dekhenge.md

 the  false idols are no more.

-We the pure of heart, who the fundamentalists decry.
+We the pure of heart, who the fundamentalists decry--

-We will take seats up high.
+wlll take seats up high.

 All crowns will be flung.

 All thrones wrung.

-Only the True One's name will remain.
+Only His true name

-The One who is invisible, yet visible.
+will remain.

-Who is the spectacle,
+Him:  who is both invisible, and yet visible;

-and the beholder.
+Him: who is is both the beheld, and the beholder.

 "I am Truth..
-I am Truth":  this thundering chant will roar:
+I am Truth": this thundering chant will roar

 that is me, and  its you for sure.
 And,  the pure hearted people will rule: